 Please note the UAB Center for Teaching and Learning presents workshops for UAB faculty (including adjuncts), approved graduate students who will soon be teaching, and teaching staff only.
 These workshops are not intended for UAB students.

-Presented by Allie Reeves and Jalan Cunningham.
+Presented by Jalan Cunningham and Allie Reeves.
 In higher education, accessibility is defined as the "ability to access" the same content, classrooms, materials, coursework, and events, whether at a physical location or online.
 Accommodations, by contrast, are a tool that allows institutions to make different aspects of the university experience accessible where it might not otherwise be.
 In general, accommodations are considered any change that enables students with disabilities to participate equally in the environment and activities of either a particular class or university life in general.
 Accessibility practices aim to make the experiences that a university offers available to the largest number of people.

-Wednesday, April 7 at 9:00am to 10:00amVirtual Event
+Wednesday, July 21 at 11:00am to 12:00pmVirtual Event